Three Outlaws Injured As Accomplices Open Fire On Police Van In Hassanabdal - UrduPoint

 Three Outlaws Injured As Accomplices Open Fire On Police Van In Hassanabdal

-WAH CANTT, (UrduPoint / Pakistan Point News - 28th Sep, 2025) Three outlaws were injured when their accomplices opened fire on a team of CCD transporting them after recovery proceedings in Hassanabdal on Sunday.
+ATTOCK, (UrduPoint / Pakistan Point News - 29th Sep, 2025) Three illegal immigrants were injured when their colleagues opened fire on the CCD team that was taking them away after the recovery operation in Hassan Abdal.

-Police identified the injured suspects as Amjad Ali and Gul Nabi, sons of Lajbar Khan of Mardan, currently residing in Hassanabdal, and Waris Khan, son of Reza Khan, an Afghan national living in Tarnol, Islamabad.
+The police spokesman said the injured suspects have been identified as Amjad Ali and Gul Nabi, and Waris Khan.

-The three had been arrested earlier and were on physical remand for recovery of looted goods.
+According to police, two unidentified motorcyclists intercepted the CCD team near Hassanabdal Saddar Police Station and opened indiscriminate fire.

-The CCD Attock has launched a manhunt to track down the attackers.
+The CCD Attock has launched a search operation to arrest the attackers.

 Recent Stories